Contact: Jan Ward Olmstead, MPA, Public Health Policy and Project Advisor, firstname.lastname@example.org

 Building on the work from the AIHC Tribal and State Leaders Health Summit last November 2018, AIHC will be convening a Tribal FPHS Summit and then rolling out regional meetings to work to understand and define Tribal FPHS and developing model Tribal FPHS codes as a template for Tribes to adopt or to update codes.

-The Tribal Foundational Public Health Services Summit will be Wednesday, December 11th at the Red Cedar Hall of the Jamestown S’Klallam Tribe.
-Please register here:
+The Tribal Foundational Public Health Services Summit was held on Wednesday, December 11th at the Red Cedar Hall of the Jamestown S’Klallam Tribe.

 Documents from the July 2019 AIHC Newsletter